The Corpus of Hittite Divinatory Texts (HDivT)

 Linguistic characteristics

 The king compares the augurs, for their malpractice, with kuršalla- (people), whose kuršal- behavior is something that might even lead to capital punishment.
 The meaning of these lexemes is entirely obscure, and it is particularly puzzling that kuršalla- people are found in other texts as temple functionaries.
-Unless one needs to assume two different roots or a restricted, pejorative meaning of the same term.
+Unless one assumes two different roots, this may be considered a restricted, pejorative meaning of the same term.